Broad research topics @Psycholinguistics Lab

 Tools/Data

-IIT Delhi Hindi Dialogue Corpus. to be released soon [More details here]
+IIT Delhi Hindi Dialogue Corpus. to be released soon [More details here]; [See here for revelant guidelines];

 Potsdam-Allahabad Hindi Eyetracking Corpus.
 [Download] [More details here]